spalato/snom-tools/README.md

-# snom_tools
+# snom tools

-various utilities for the processing and analysis of AFM and SNOM data, by Samuel Palato
+Various utilities for the processing and analysis of AFM and SNOM data, by Samuel Palato